 Speculaas is known and loved as a christmas cookie.
 It is a type of cookie made with a special herb mix and usually comes shaped in figures.

 Traditionally it was made in Belgium and The Netherlands for the celebration of Saint Nicolas on the 5th (NL) or 6th (BE) of December.
 Although still being massively produced around this period, it is commonly available throughout the year as well.

 You often get is as a side cookie with a cup of coffee (though usually not in funny shapes, sorry to disappoint).

 The Belgian speculoos differs from the Dutch in that it is harder and spicier, while our Northern neighbors tend to make them softer and often filled with almond past.
 Both are equally delicious!

 We, Belgians, are that crazy about speculaas that we even have a speculaas bread spread since a couple of years.
 This is not to be missed out about the Belgian kitchen.

 By the way: These small sea creatures were traditionally caught by fishermen on horseback in the shallow waters of the North Sea.
 This is still practiced in the coastal town of Oostduinkerke and has been added to the UNESCO list of Intangible Cultural Heritage of Humanity.

-Tomate crevette is basically a hollowed tomato filled with a mix of shrimps and mayonnaise.
+Tomate crevette is a typical Belgian starter but also a main dish.
+Basically it is a raw, hollowed tomato filled with a mix of shrimps and mayonnaise.
 It is commonly served with a salad and accompanied either by bread or fries.
 This dish is eaten cold, which makes it a perfect summer meal.